Friends with benefits: Can Facebook tackle your love life?

 Facebook says it won't be doing any of that.
 But users like Carter can hardly be blamed for their apprehension, given the company's multiple stumbles over protecting people's private information.
 Facebook was fined a record $5 billion this summer by the Federal Trade Commission over privacy violations.
 It's also under scrutiny for allowing for the spread of election-related misinformation and discrimination in U.S. housing ads.

-Facebook Dating has been more than a year coming, a slow rollout for a company still trying to shake off its old "move fast and break things" ethos.

-It comes as the popularity of online dating grows: In 2016, 15% of all U.S. adults said they had used online dating services, up from virtually none in 2005, per the Pew Research Center.
+Facebook Dating comes as the popularity of online dating grows: In 2016, 15% of all U.S. adults said they had used online dating services, up from virtually none in 2005, according to the Pew Research Center.

 From old school sites like eHarmony to Hinge or The League, a members-only service promising to bring together folks with "ambition and a drive to succeed," there are also apps focused on farmers, religious groups, seniors, the LGBT community and so on.

-When he announced the feature last year, CEO Mark Zuckerberg said Facebook Dating is "not just for hookups" but to build "meaningful, long-term relationships."
+When he announced the feature last year, Facebook CEO Mark Zuckerberg said Facebook Dating is "not just for hookups" but to build "meaningful, long-term relationships."
+That appeared to be a direct swipe at Tinder, a service best known for hooking people up with people they find attractive by showing their photo, age and first name.

-Users can also share their live location with friends while they go out on a date, a feature Facebook says has been popular in countries such as Colombia and Thailand.
+With Facebook, you start by creating a dating profile distinct from your Facebook profile.
+You can add up to 36 pictures from your Instagram account.
+You have to be at least 18, rather than 13 with the main Facebook service.
+When you see a suggested match, you "like" someone by tapping a heart icon, or tap "X'' to dislike.
+There's no Tinder-like swipe.

+There were initially rumblings that the dating feature might be open only to people who list themselves as "single" and not those who are "married" or "in a relationship."
+But Facebook has said this is not the case.
+After all, people often don't keep their relationship status up to date or don't use it in a serious way (in a complicated relationship with pizza, anyone?).

-To help people meet offline and share interests, Facebook's dating app will also push other Facebook features, such as its events and groups.
+To help you meet offline and share interests, the service will also push other Facebook features, such as events and groups.
 For instance, if you and a match are both going to a concert, you can make plans to meet up there.
 (These options require you to intentionally activate them.)

-It will also be linked with Instagram, so you can add up to 36 of profile pictures from the photo-sharing app to your Facebook Dating profile.
+You can also share your location with friends while on a date, a feature Facebook says has been popular in Colombia and Thailand.

-There's also "secret crush," for those harboring hidden passions for their existing Facebook friends.
-Users can pick up to nine of them to indicate a crush.
-If any of those people are also on Facebook Dating and there's a mutual crush, both parties will be notified.
+Harbor hidden passions for your existing Facebook friends?
+You can pick up to nine as a "secret crush."
+You'll both be notified if your crush is also on Facebook Dating and has likewise picked you.
 Otherwise, Facebook says, the crush remains secret.

-But if it doesn't — and based on Facebook's history with users' private information, that's certainly a possibility — prepare to be embarrassed.
+But based on Facebook's history with users' private information, there's certainly a possibility that it won't, so prepare to be embarrassed.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.